Narennrs1/BUSINESS_CARD_EXTRACTION/README.md

 #### Dashboard Creation :
 ###### Home page :
- * The code for the session button.
-Where need not to go sidemenu always to switch tabs
+ * In a home_page, the switch button is used to change the tabs of the UI.
+The st.session is used to create this button.
+By using  this method we do need to go to sidemenu always to switch the menu

 ```
 st.set_page_config(page_title="BUSIESS CARD EXTRACTION",
                    layout="wide",